PySimpleGUI/DocsCleanup/readme.md

 ## Integrations

-Among the more than 200 "Demo Programs" you'll find examples of how to integrate many popular Python packages into your GUI.
+Among the more than 200 "Demo Programs", you'll find examples of how to integrate many popular Python packages into your GUI.

 Want to embed a Matplotlib drawing into your window?
 No problem, copy the demo code and instantly have a Matplotlib drawing of your dreams into your GUI.